 - Street Art in Isolotto (just google: Istituto Tecnico per il Turismo Marco Polo)

-Urban Art Galleries in Florence
+Urban Art Galleries and Graffiti Shops in Florence

 - Street Levels Gallery, Via Palazzuolo, 74AR

 - B.East Gallery, Via di Mezzo, 40/A

 - Manifattura Tabacchi, Via delle Cascine 35

 You can find these (and many more) murals in my travel and street art map of Florence:

 The Sant’Ambrogio food market bustles with locals browsing around stalls offering fresh food and other goods.
 This market is way more authentic than the central market.
 Here I stopped at “Il Trippaio” to try some traditional street food, such as the lampredotto (calf’s fourth stomach boiled in a broth of herbs and tomatoes) with beans, which was greasy and spicy as I expected it to be.
 The neighborhood itself is worth a visit for its genuine atmosphere: grab a sandwich at the food market and enjoy it while indulging in people-watching from the church steps in Piazza Sant’Ambrogio!